marianasmmattos/interpretty/README.md

 docker run -it --rm --cpus=2 --memory=2g interpretty
 ```

-It'll show you a benchmark for current implemented versions, be free to suggest new ones
+It'll show you a benchmark for current implemented versions, like image below, be free to suggest new ones

 --------------------------------------------------------------------------------------------